openaps/docs/Overview/overview.md

 # Overview

 This document serves as an introduction to the openaps suite of tools and a reference for building an OpenAPS implementation.

-Please note that this document is fully searchable using the magnifying glass icon at the top of the screen.
+It is broken up into several sections to enable quick access to relevant information.
+Please note that this document is also fully searchable using the magnifying glass icon at the top of the screen.

 **[Overview](../Overview/overview.md)**<br>
 A brief introduction to the #OpenAPS project, including some notes on nomenclature, history, and how to get involved.